A Theory of Multiperiod Debt Structure

 69 Pages Posted: 9 Feb 2017 Last revised: 1 Mar 2019

 We develop a theory of multiperiod debt structure.
 A simple trade-off between the termination threat required to make repayments incentive compatible and the desire to avoid early liquidation determines the number of repayments, their timing, and repayment amounts.
 As firms increase their borrowing, they add periodic risky repayments from the back of the maturity structure, with the time between repayments increasing in cash-flow risk.
 Cash-flow growth or a significant risk-free cash-flow component limits the number of risky repayments.
 Firms with significant risk-free cash-flow component choose dispersed maturity profiles with relatively safe repayments every period, rather than riskier, periodic repayments.

-Keywords: Debt Structure, Debt Maturity, Corporate Debt Maturity Profiles, Unverifiable Cash Flows, Rollover Risk
+Keywords: Debt Structure, Debt Maturity, Corporate Debt Maturity Profiles, Granularity of Debt, Unverifiable Cash Flows

 Suggested Citation: Suggested Citation